barrykooij/post-connector-old/readme.txt

 = 1.0.3 - December 29, 2014 =
 * Changed the way the plugin is loaded.
+* Fixed TinyMCE bug that removed all buttons if user had insufficient permissions, props remyvv.

 = 1.0.2 - December 16, 2014 =
 * Changed the way the plugin is loaded.